xtermjs/xterm.js/addons/xterm-addon-image/README.md

 imageAddon.dispose();
 ```

+### General Notes

-**Note:** The image decoding is done with a worker internally, therefore the addon will only work
-if you expose the worker file as well (distributed under `lib/xterm-addon-image-worker.js`).
+- The image decoding is done with a worker, therefore the addon will only work, if you expose the worker file as well, which is distributed under `lib/xterm-addon-image-worker.js`.
+To customize the worker path, set `workerPath` in the constructor options to your needs (default is `'/workers/xterm-addon-image-worker.js'`).

+- By default the addon will activate these `windowOptions` reports on the terminal:
+  - getWinSizePixels (CSI 14 t)
+  - getCellSizePixels (CSI 16 t)
+  - getWinSizeChars (CSI 18 t)

+  to help applications getting useful terminal metrics for their image preparations.
+Set `enableSizeReports` in the constructor options to `false`, if you dont want the addon to alter these terminal settings.
+This is especially useful, if you have very strict security needs not allowing any terminal reports, or deal with `windowOptions` by other means.

 ### Operation Modes

 - **SIXEL Support**
-  On by default, change it with `{sixelSupport: true}`.
+  Set by default, change it with `{sixelSupport: true}`.

 - **Scrolling On | Off**
   By default scrolling is on, thus an image will advance the cursor at the bottom if needed.